osrf-migration/vrx-wiki/tutorials/Driving.md

 ## Teleop: Gamepad ##

-To use a gamepad, we use the [joy](http://wiki.ros.org/joy) and [joy_teleop](http://wiki.ros.org/joy_teleop) packages, along with a custom `twist2drive_diff` node to publish UsvDrive messages on the `cmd_drive` topic using a Logitech F310 gamepad.
-There is a launch file to add these nodes...
+To use a gamepad, we use the [joy](http://wiki.ros.org/joy) and [joy_teleop](http://wiki.ros.org/joy_teleop) packages, along with a custom [twist2drive_diff](https://bitbucket.org/osrf/vmrc/src/default/robotx_gazebo/nodes/twist2drive_diff.py) node to convert Twist messages from the standard telelop to two Float32 messages for the thruster plugin.
+The example is...

 ```
-roslaunch robotx_gazebo usv_diffdrive.launch
+roslaunch robotx_gazebo usv_joydrive.launch
 ```

 For the default configuration, the left stick up/down axis (axis 1) is mapped to the left thruster and the right stick up/down axis (axis 3) is mapped to the right thruster.
 Therefore, pushing both sticks forward should cause the WAM-V to drive forward.